ProjectPythia/pythia-foundations/foundations/conda.md

 ## Overview

-{term}`Conda` is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
+Conda is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).

 Here we will cover:

 1. Packages and package managers
-2. Installing Conda
+2. Installing conda
-3. Creating a Conda environment
+3. Creating a conda environment
-4. Useful Conda commands
+4. Useful conda commands

 ## Prerequisites